warehouse-pg/whpg-docs/docs/docs/7x/install_guide/install_python_dsmod.md

     The file name format of the package is `DataSciencePython<pythonversion>-<data-science-bundle-version>-gp7-rhel<n>-x86_64.gppkg`.
 For example: `DataSciencePython3.11-3.0.0-gp7-rhel8_x86_64.gppkg`.

 2. Copy the package to the WarehousePG coordinator host.
-3. Follow the instructions in [Verifying the WarehousePG Software Download](../install_guide/verify_sw.html) to verify the integrity of the *WarehousePG Procedural Languages Python Data Science Package* software.

 4. Use the `gppkg` command to install the package.
 For example:

     ```